nodeadmin/nodeadmin/README.md

-# NodeAdmin
+# NodeMyAdmin

-A fantastically elegant interface for MySQL and Node.js/Express management.
+A fantastically elegant interface for MySQL and Node.js/Express management, like phpmyadmin.

 This project is exported from <https://github.com/nodeadmin/nodeadmin>.

 ## Installation

 ```
-npm install mysql-admin
+npm install node-myadmin
 ```

 ## Setup